Law & Social Change

-The Journal is edited and peer-reviewed by an editorial board which consists of practicing lawyers, side by side with LL.B and LL.M students, all under the supervision of a designated academic advisory committee, which is headed by the Journal's editor-in-chief.
+The Journal is edited and peer-reviewed by an editorial board which consists of LL.B students, side by side with practicing lawyers, all under the supervision of the Journal's editors-in-chief, which are faculty members.

 Each issue contains approximately ten original major articles in Hebrew and one article which is authored by an internationally-renowned scholar and translated into Hebrew.

 The latest issue (number 9) will be released in January 2018.

 On the 10th anniversary of the journal, the editorial board decided to dedicate the 10th issue to a unique project called "Ma'asiyot Mishpat", which will tell the story of twelve precedent and significant rulings that have changed the face of the Israeli law over the years.

 This project draws inspiration from the series "Law Stories" published since 2003 by Press Foundation (now West).